NOAA Composite Shoreline

 Purpose and Potential Applications: This data set was primarily created for high-resolution cartographic representation.
 Other potential applications include boundary determination.

-Originator(s): National Oceanic and Atmospheric Administration (NOAA) Coastal Services Center
+Originator(s): National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management

-Abstract: The NOAA Coastal Services Center’s composite shoreline is a high-resolution vector shoreline based on a multi-temporal collection of NOAA shoreline manuscripts (T-sheets).
+Abstract: The NOAA Office for Coastal Management’s composite shoreline is a high-resolution vector shoreline based on a multi-temporal collection of NOAA shoreline manuscripts (T-sheets).
 It is critical that users refer to the source and date of the shoreline, since some areas of the U.S. are prone to erosion or accretion.

 Scale(s): 1:5,000 to 1:20,000